Owain Fôn Williams: Tranmere Rovers

 At the end of June 2011, sports media in the UK reported he was due to join Tranmere Rovers on a permanent contract.
 This was confirmed by Tranmere on 1 July 2011, where he signed up on a two-year contract.

 Despite suffering a thigh injury in the pre-season friendly, Williams made his competitive club debut on the first day of the 2011–12 season, starting the Football League match against Chesterfield.
 Tranmere Rovers won 1–0 and kept a clean sheet on his debut Three weeks later on 31 August 2011, Williams helped the club go through to the next round of Johnstone's Trophy after Tranmere Rovers beat Port Vale in the penalty-shootout, with Williams saved one of the two penalties.
 Williams established himself as a first choice goalkeeper at Tranmere Rovers and his impressive display led him being praised by Manager Les Parry.
 However, Williams suffered a hand injury in training, resulted him having a surgery, which saw him sidelined for eight weeks.
 After months on the sidelines, Williams made his first team return on 4 February 2012, in a 2–1 loss against Wycombe Wanderers.
 Williams was sent-off in the 72nd minute after fouling Ryan Noble in the box, in a 1–1 draw against Hartlepool United on 21 April 2012.
 In his first season at Tranmere Rovers, Williams made thirty-five appearances for the club.

-In the 2012–13 season, Williams continued to be the first choice goalkeeper and made forty-five appearances for the club this season.
-But after wasn't included in the starting line-up for the national team, Williams returned to Tranmere Rovers line-up and played in a 3–2 win over Yeovil Town on 13 October 2012.
+In the 2012–13 season, Williams continued to be the first choice goalkeeper and made forty-five appearances for the club this season, earning a call-up to the Welsh squad for a fixture against Scotland.
+Upon discovering that he would not start the game, he returned to Tranmere Rovers line-up less than 24 hours after sitting on the national side's substitutes bench and played in a 3–2 win over Yeovil Town on 13 October 2012.
 By the end of October, Williams made a good display, where he conceded fourteen goals in fifteen games and kept a clean sheet at least six times.
 During a period of heavy snowfall in January 2013, an away fixture at Brentford was briefly stopped as Williams was pelted by snowballs thrown from the home supporters.
 At the end of the 2012–13 season, Williams was offered a new contract by the club.
 Williams turned down a move to the Championship in favour of signing a two-year contract extension at the club.